XRPLF/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-entry-types/depositpreauth.md

 # DepositPreauth
 [[Source]](https://github.com/XRPLF/rippled/blob/master/src/ripple/protocol/impl/LedgerFormats.cpp#L172-L178 "Source")

-A `DepositPreauth` object tracks a preauthorization from one account to another.
-[DepositPreauth transactions][] create these objects.
+A `DepositPreauth` entry tracks a preauthorization from one account to another.
+[DepositPreauth transactions][] create these entries.

 This has no effect on processing of transactions unless the account that provided the preauthorization requires [Deposit Authorization](depositauth.html).
 In that case, the account that was preauthorized can send payments and other transactions directly to the account that provided the preauthorization.
 Preauthorizations are one-directional, and have no effect on payments going the opposite direction.